 - The artistic programming team is majority BIPOC.

 - BIPOC actors have represented more than 50 percent of all hired actors during the past three theatrical seasons.

-- The Lincoln Legacy Commissions will engage an unprecedented number of BIPOC playwrights to write new theatrical works intent on expanding our understanding of the complex issues surrounding the United States’ racial history and give voice to previously unknown BIPOC figures and/or stories.
+- The Ford's Theatre Legacy Commissions will engage an unprecedented number of BIPOC playwrights to write new theatrical works intent on expanding our understanding of the complex issues surrounding the United States’ racial history and give voice to previously unknown BIPOC figures and/or stories.
 The Inaugural group of five playwrights was announced in May of 2021.

 - Our virtual and podcast Cabinet Conversations series is an artistic directive that streams interviews with scholars, artists and national leaders as they think aloud about the future of the arts, civics and history.